American Express® Gold Card review

 Alternate Rose Gold card art

-As of February 4, 2021, American Express has brought back the fan-favorite Rose Gold alternative card art for both new applicants and current cardholders — permanently.
+In February 2021, American Express brought back the fan-favorite Rose Gold alternative card art for both new applicants and current cardholders — permanently.
 This rose gold tint was previously only available for limited times and only through referral offers.
 You can choose either the traditional Gold or the Rose Gold art prior to submitting your application, or you may be eligible to request the Rose Gold art if you’re already an Amex Gold cardholder.

 Although the Rose Gold card is the exact same card as the normal American Express Gold (except for the paint job), this rosy finish could be a quaint benefit if the previously limited-time opportunities slipped through your fingers.